Selflender logo Back to Data & Guides

 What might stop you from achieving a perfect credit score

-How many people have a perfect credit score
+How many people have a perfect credit score?

-In the U.S. 23.3% of people have a credit score between 800 and 850, the highest score range you can achieve, and 23.1% of people have a score between 750 and 799.
-[5] FICO - Average Credit Score in the U.S https://www.fico.com/blogs/average-us-ficor-score-716-indicating-improvement-consumer-credit-behaviors-despite-pandemic Just 3% of people fall into the lowest credit score range of 300-499.
+In the U.S. as of the third quarter of 2023, 21.9% of people have a credit score between 800 and 850, the highest score range you can achieve, and 28.1% of people have a score between 740 and 799.
+[5] Experian - How Many Americans Have an 800 Credit Score? https://www.experian.com/blogs/ask-experian/how-many-americans-have-800-credit-score/ In addition to this, 12.6% of people fall into the lowest credit score range of 300-579.

 Credit Score Range Percentage of People in the U.S.

-That perfect score is definitely a great goal and would undoubtedly give you bragging rights among your family and friends, but it’s not necessary in order to reap the benefits of excellent credit.
+That perfect credit score is definitely a great goal and would undoubtedly give you bragging rights among your family and friends, but it’s not necessary in order to reap the benefits of excellent credit.
 Instead, focus on making payments, lowering overall debt, and maintaining all your accounts and finances.
 Achieving an “Exceptional” credit score is possible, but it takes time and dedication.

 Sources